MilkeeyCat/ddnet_protocol/docs/msg_game.md

 } DDNetWeapon;
 ```

-regular and special weapons
+Regular and special weapons.
+See also `DDNetPickupWeapon` for regular weapons
-see also `DDNetPickupWeapon` for regular weapons only
+only.

 # DDNetPickupWeapon